computeronix/docker-gunbot/README.md

 Supported parameter: `-v "/host/directory/to/volume:/mnt/gunbot"`

 **Support for betas**
+>The beta can be acquired from the Gunthy Announcements channel - ask your reseller for access.

+*Manual Install of Beta*
 The Gunbot Docker Container supports beta releases!
 To utilize the latest release simply download the latest beta for Linux and move the beta zip, labeled as `gunthy-linux.zip` to the persistent directory `/host/directory/to/volume`.

 When the container runs, it looks for `gunthy-linux.zip` (the latest beta) and will use this over the built-in application of the container.